 See also the

 An alphanumeric value that references a specific payment method stored in your Vault.
 Must be less than or equal to 36 characters.
 If using a custom integration, you can specify what you want the token to be.
 If not specified, the gateway will generate one that can be accessed on the result.
-If using our Drop-in UI, you cannot specify your own token.
+If using our Drop-in UI with a customer ID to vault payment methods, you can't specify your own token.
 Length and format of gateway-generated tokens and IDs may change at any time.

 A billing address associated with a specific customer ID.
 It can be further associated with a specific payment method.
 The maximum number of addresses per customer is 50.

 The country name specified in an address.
 We only accept specific country names.

 Update the billing address associated with the payment method token specified.
 Other payment methods associated with the same billing address will have their addresses updated, as well.

 The postal code.
 Postal code must be a string of 4-9 alphanumeric characters, optionally separated by a dash or a space.
 Spaces and hyphens are ignored.

 The credit card billing street address.
 255 character maximum.
 Required when performing card verification and AVS rules are configured to require street address.